Monday, 22 December 2025

 What is Alopecia?

-Alopecia is the medical term for hair loss.
-It can affect just your scalp or your entire body.
+Alopecia is the general medical term for hair loss.
+While most commonly associated with the scalp, it can affect your entire body, including eyebrows and eyelashes.

-Normal vs. Excessive: It is normal to shed 50 to 100 hairs a day.
-If you see bald patches or large clumps coming out in the shower, that is excessive.
+Normal vs. Excessive: It is biologically normal to shed 50 to 100 hairs every day as part of the natural growth cycle.
+However, if you notice distinct bald patches, a receding hairline, or large clumps of hair falling out in the shower, that is classified as excessive loss.

 Common Types & Symptoms

 Hair loss isn't "one size fits all."
-Identifying the pattern helps find the cause.
+Identifying the specific pattern of loss is the first step in determining the underlying cause.

 1. Androgenetic Alopecia (Pattern Baldness)